 If you don’t need these guarantees, you can find variable annuities that don’t offer them, which tends to make the annuity more cost effective.

-Surrender charges and fees
+Early annuity withdrawals: surrender charges and fees

-Variable annuities allow you to take money out whenever you want prior to the income phase; however, to do that you may have to pay a surrender charge in addition to taxes.
+Variable annuities allow you to take money out whenever you want prior to the income phase; however, to do that, you may have to pay a surrender charge in addition to taxes.
 Generally, surrender charges decline over time; eventually, no surrender charge applies.
 If you begin taking withdrawals prior to age 59 ½, you may also owe taxes and a 10 percent IRS penalty.

-Would a variable annuity work for you?
+Is a variable annuity right for you?

 The ability to combine growth potential with guaranteed lifetime income can make variable annuities an attractive choice, especially if you’re looking for a simple, all-in-one solution for retirement planning.